TeamNewPipe/NewPipe/doc/material3-fork-experiment.md

     applies after settings/app screens are reopened or the app is restarted.
 - Runtime theme color resolution, dynamic color behavior, palette values, and Black theme protection are unchanged by this UX-only step.

+### Transient feedback polish (latest)

+- Snackbar styling is now pinned to the app theme instead of relying on legacy per-call yellow action overrides.
+The global snackbar style uses Material 3 inverse surface roles for the container and message text, inverse primary for action text, the existing Material snackbar elevation, and a rounded 8dp container shape.
+- Explicit `setActionTextColor(Color.YELLOW)` calls were removed from snackbar creation sites so the shared theme style can apply consistently.
+Snackbar messages, actions, callbacks, and durations are unchanged.
+- Toast creation remains through platform `Toast.makeText(...)` calls.
+No custom toast view or wrapper was introduced because platform toasts are not safely themeable across Android versions without changing infrastructure/behavior.
+- Follow-up QA should trigger error/report, subscription notification, settings permission, and history-delete snackbars plus representative platform toasts across Light/Dark/Black, Follow system dynamic color, App default, and at least one manual preset.